 Video on child abuse in the home:

-By the time I became a teenager, I stopped caring about good grades or sport.
+By the time I became a teenager, I stopped caring about good grades or sports.
 I started binge drinking alcohol every weekend at the age of 13, and also smoking marijuana, because I didn’t care anymore.